-33 Individuals have the right to access any personal data that relates to them which the University holds.
-They also have the right to object to processing, automated decision-making and profiling.
-They can restrict processing and have the right to data portability, rectification and erasure.
-Any person who wishes to exercise these right should see the Detailed Guidance section.
+32 Individuals have the right to access personal data that relates to them which the University holds.
+In certain circumstances they also have the right to object to processing, automated

-- 34 The University will consider requests relating to any of the rights listed above in accordance with all applicable Data Protection laws and regulations.
-No administration fee will be charged for considering and complying with such a request unless the request is deemed to be excessive in nature. - 35 All requests received for access to or rectification of personal data must be made in writing and directed to the Data Protection Officer, who will log each request as it is received and ensure the appropriate areas respond to requests. - 36 Appropriate verification must confirm that the requestor is the data subject or their authorised legal representative.
-A response to each request will be provided within 30 days of the receipt of the written request from the data subject.
+- decision-making and profiling to restrict processing and have the right to data portability, rectification and erasure.
+Any person who wishes to exercise these right should see the Detailed Guidance section. - 33 The University will consider requests relating to any of the rights listed above in accordance with all applicable Data Protection laws and regulations.
+No administration fee will be charged for considering and complying with such a request unless the request is deemed to be excessive in nature. - 34 All requests received for access to or rectification of personal data must be made in writing and directed to the Data Protection Officer, who will log each request as it is received and ensure the appropriate areas respond to requests. - 35 Appropriate verification may be required to confirm that the requestor is the data subject or their authorised legal representative.
+A response to each request will be provided within 30 days of the receipt of the request from the data subject.